shiroroku/LucernasDepths/README.md

 ### Todo (Bugs):
 - setting config arg copies last config into new one because loadconfig is on require
-- player can get stuck on corners, maybe rounded player hitboxes?
+- players can get tiny speedboost from running along + into walls
 - fix lang color support, all text that has color must begin with a color code, or it wont be rendered
 - disabling fullscreen in menu unfocuses game, meaning youll have to click twice to activate a button again
 - server will override clients config if closed first